Merrill J. Bateman

 Merrill Joseph Bateman (born June 19, 1936) is an American religious leader who was the 11th president of Brigham Young University (BYU) from 1996 to 2003.
 He is an emeritus general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) and was the LDS Church's 12th presiding bishop in 1994 and 1995.
 Bateman was the Sunday School General President of the LDS Church from 2003 to 2004, a member of the Church's Presidency of the Seventy from 2003 to 2007, and the president of the Provo Utah Temple from 2007 to 2010.

 Early life and education

 Bateman was born in Lehi, Utah.
 As he was starting the third grade his family moved to American Fork.
 He was a missionary in England in the mid-1950s.
 After returning from his mission, he married Marilyn Scholes in 1959 and joined the ROTC.
 In 1960, Bateman completed a bachelor's degree in economics at the University of Utah.
-Bateman received a Danforth Fellowship and a Woodrow Wilson Fellowship, which enabled him to study at Massachusetts Institute of Technology for his doctorate.
+Bateman received a Danforth Fellowship and a Woodrow Wilson Fellowship, which enabled him to study at the Massachusetts Institute of Technology for his doctorate.
 Bateman's experience in researching Ghana's trade position led to him lecturing in economics at the University of Ghana in 1963, and while living there, he studied the cocoa industry.
 Under supervision of Franklin M. Fisher, Bateman graduated in 1965.
 His thesis was on the subject of international cocoa trade in Ghana.